 At least 6 dead after severe storms, tornadoes hit Tennessee, leave trail of damage

-Severe storms that tore through central Tennessee killed six people Saturday and sent at least three dozen others to area hospitals, as homes and businesses were damaged in multiple cities.
-More than to 45,000 electricity customers were still without power across Tennessee on Sunday morning, according to the tracking site poweroutage.us.
+Severe storms that tore through central Tennessee killed six people Saturday and sent at least 60 others to area hospitals, as homes and businesses were damaged in multiple cities.
+Almost 40,000 electricity customers were still without power across Tennessee on Sunday morning, according to the tracking site poweroutage.us.

 A building collapse at a Nashville church sent 13 people to local hospitals, the Nashville Office of Emergency Management reported late Saturday night.
 The patients were all in stable condition.